DeepEnlighten/Saumya-Fashion-House-Annual-Sale-Report-2022-using-Excel/README.md

 Analysis of Sales Report 2022 of Saumya Fashion House's using MS Excel and Drawing some useful insights for business Growth.

-Objectives of Project:
+▶️Objectives of Project:
 - To analyze the sales performance of Saumya Fashion House based on the sales data from 2022.
 - To provide an annual report that aids in identifying areas of improvement and facilitates business growth in the upcoming years.
 - To Answer few Questions asked by Trader from insight details.

-The Analysis involved the following process steps:
+▶️The Analysis involved the following process steps:
 1. Data Cleaning: Ensuring data accuracy and consistency by removing any inconsistencies, errors, or duplicates.
 2. Data Processing: Manipulating and transforming the sales data to prepare it for analysis.
 3. Data Analysis: Applying statistical and analytical techniques to uncover meaningful patterns, trends, and insights.